-Where the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+Where the child has not made expected progress despite at least two rounds of the assess, plan, do and review approach, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
 The evidence gathered through the regular review of the My Plans and TAF meetings with outside agencies will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
 This process will be led by the SENDCo.